clicknium/clicknium-docs/doc/api/python/wait_disappear.md

         wait_timeout: int = 30
     ) -> bool***

-Wait for the UI element to disappear in specified timeout interval.
+Wait for the UI element to disappear in the given time.

 **Parameters:**
     &emsp;**locator[Required]**: str | _Locator